Kindergarten Readiness in DeKalb County

 The Community Foundation hosted a meeting of Kindergarten Readiness Toolkit grantees.
 The group exchanged ideas, strategy, and implementation practices regarding the toolkits.

-The Community Foundation contracted with DeKalb County Regional Office of Education (ROE) for early childhood related services to provide the backbone coordination for the following 4 priority issue areas:
+The Community Foundation gave a grant to the DeKalb County Regional Office of Education (ROE) to provide coordination for early childhood related services and for priority issue areas:

 - Establish and implement the process and framework for the transition from early learning to kindergarten, including family engagement